fabianotessarolo/mac-dev-playbook/README.md

 ## Overriding Defaults
 Not everyone's development environment and preferred software configuration is the same.

 You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file.

+Another option is passing variables via command line: ansible-playbook --extra-vars "@~/Documents/my_custom_ansible_vars.yml"

 For example, you can customize the installed packages and apps with something like:

 ```yaml
 homebrew_installed_packages: